 1. BEST OVERALL: WORKPRO 14-Inch Tool Bag

-Homeowners and DIYers who need a small, lightweight bag to keep their gear in place without taking up an entire garage shelf will love the WORKPRO 14-Inch Tool Bag.
+Looking for a small, lightweight bag in which to store your gear?
+Check out the WORKPRO 14-Inch Tool Bag.
 It features polyester construction, a rubber foam base for waterproofing and extended durability, and two carrying options—padded handles and a padded shoulder strap.
-The bag also boasts two zipper pulls, which when positioned in the middle of the zipper make for ultra-easy one-handed opening—an impressive, pro-style feature for a budget-friendly tool bag.
+The bag also boasts two zipper pulls, which when positioned in the middle of the zipper make for ultra-easy one-handed opening—an impressive, pro-style feature.
 That said, the WORKPRO probably won’t hold up to the rigors of a construction site, so keep it to DIY and home use only.

 2. BEST FOR LIGHT DUTY: Klein Tools Canvas Tote